 Consumers want to see the evidence of safe, effective products that have been made with respect for people and the environment.
-One of our key goals is to be a more transparent industry, strengthening trust and helping purchasers choose cleaning products with confidence.
+One of our key goals is to be a more transparent industry, strengthening trust, providing ingredient communication, and helping purchasers choose cleaning products with confidence.

 - A Future People Want

 Bringing a product into your home to potentially use near your family is a very personal decision.
 Our homes are our sanctuaries, and maintaining them as a safe and clean environment is critical.
 People are looking for ways to clean well, at a good price and without harm to those they love or the environment.